Skip to content

 Server availability

-Please note that, for cost reasons, the server will be started the morning of the course (or the evening before, at the earliest), and will be stopped the day after the course ends, so you will not be able to connect before or after these dates.
+Please note that, for cost reasons, the server will be started at 8:00 on the morning of the course and will be stopped at 18:00 on the day after the course ends, so you will not be able to connect before or after these dates.
 Likewise, if you need to retrieve data from the server, please do it before it is stopped.

 If you want to know more about ssh